xinyuc8645/sep10-freedom-project/blog/entry03.md

-# Entry 3: BrainStorming for Part A and B
+# Entry 3:Part B For Freedom Project
 ##### 12/18/24

 ### BrainStormming For Part B